Tulasi-Raju/Azure-Web-App/README.md

 # Azure-Web-App
-A basic Azure Web App report for assignment 1
+A basic Azure Web App report to display Student count by countries